collocations.org

 health, safety

-Every cigarette packet carries a health warning.
+Every cigarette packet carries a government health warning.
+(BrE)

-VERB + WARNING
+VERB + warning

 The police have issued a warning about pickpockets.

-shout (out), sound
+shout, shout out, sound

-The sirens sound a warning when fighter planes are sighted. | The strike sounded a warning to all employers in the industry.
+The sirens sound a warning when fighter planes are sighted.

-The sirens sound a warning when fighter planes are sighted. | The strike sounded a warning to all employers in the industry.
+The strike sounded a warning to all employers in the industry.

-reiterate, repeat | be, serve as
+be, serve as

-Let this be a warning to you not to trespass on my land again! | What happened to him should serve as a warning to all dishonest politicians.
+Let this be a warning to you not to trespass on my land again!

-Let this be a warning to you not to trespass on my land again! | What happened to him should serve as a warning to all dishonest politicians.
+What happened to him should serve as a warning to all dishonest politicians.

 They failed to heed a warning about the dangerous currents in the river.

-WARNING + VERB
+warning + VERB

 come